 Fife Red Squirrel Group and the Scottish Deer Centre on hand to answer questions and show how you can help these species survive and thrive.

-The dogs and ducks that make up the Drakes of Hazard will be performing in the Game Fair arena in the morning and in the Main Ring in the afternoon.
+The dogs and ducks that make up the Quack Commandos will be performing in the Game Fair arena in the morning and in the Main Ring in the afternoon.
 Check the timetable for all approximate display times.